DamianTadzik/DamianTadzik.github.io/README.md

 - `about.html` – about me page with description and photo
 - `css/` – custom styles
 - `images/` – thumbnails, diagrams, photos
-- `projects/` – projects specific pages.
-Project pages have only reference to the projects.html to make them minimalistic and project oriented
+- `projects/` – projects specific pages. minimalistic and project oriented

 ## Deployment
 This site is automatically published via GitHub Pages.